stefanoslig/angular-ngrx-nx-realworld-example-app/README.md

 # ![RealWorld Example App](logo.png)

 ### This project is already migrated to Angular v17 and to the new Control Flow and Deferred Loading.
+#### Run `npm i --legacy-peer-deps` to install the dependencies until Angular 17 is released.

 <!-- [![pipeline status](https://gitlab.com/stefanoslig/angular-ngrx-nx-realworld-example-app/badges/master/pipeline.svg)](https://gitlab.com/stefanoslig/angular-ngrx-nx-realworld-example-app/commits/master) -->